npmDude/vuebone/README.md

 Vuebone is a state management library for Vue.js.
 Made with TSDX.

+## Model

+Models are the basic data object frequently representing a row in a table in a database on your server.
+A discrete chunk of data and a bunch of useful, related methods for performing computations and transformations on that data.

+## Collection

+Collections are sets of models. `fetch` the collection from the server, and use a full suite of Lodash methods.

 Congrats!
 You just saved yourself hours of work by bootstrapping this project with TSDX.
 Let’s get you oriented with what’s here and how to use it.

 > This TSDX setup is meant for developing libraries (not apps!) that can be published to NPM.
 If you’re looking to build a Node app, you could use `ts-node-dev`, plain `ts-node`, or simple `tsc`.